wjessop/Scamp/README.md

   match /^repeat (\w+), (\w+)$/ do
     say "You said #{matches[0]} and #{matches[1]}"
   end

 	#
+	# You can specifically paste text:
+	#

+	match "paste stuff" do
+		paste "Awesome texts"

+		# say()'ing multiline strings will paste automatically however:
+		say <<-EOS
+This will be pasted
+even though you called say
+    EOS
+	end

+  #
   # A special user and room method is available in match blocks.